On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Critical Points for the Wasserstein Flow

-This formulation may seem surprising.
-We only get results in the interior of the support of our measure, however it may be empty, or $\mu$ may be composite, being the sum of a density measure and a singular measure for example.
-As the proof for the Energy Distance kernel is more involved, we will focus on the first statement for now.
+This formulation may appear surprising.
+We obtain results only in the interior of the support of our measure, even though it may be empty, or $\mu$ may be composite, being the sum of a density measure and a singular measure for example.
+As the proof for the Energy Distance kernel is more involved, we focus on the first statement for now.